-Table 3.8.
+Table 9.
 Key SM environment variables

-Variable Default value Functionality Note that if the request queue has any entries in it, it means that all the threads in the server thread pool are busy and the SM response will be degraded.
+Variable Defau lt value Functionality HPSS_SM_SRV CONNECT_FAIL_COUNT 3 Connection fail count.
+The number of connection failures to a server before the maximum connection interval takes effect.
+HPSS_SM_SRV CONNECT_INTERVAL_MIN 20 Interval between attempting server connections when the connection fail count has not yet been reached (in seconds).
+HPSS_SM_SRV CONNECT_INTERVAL_MAX 60 Maximum connection interval.
+The interval between server connections when the connection fail count has been reached without a successful connection (in seconds).
+HPSS_SM_SRV MONITOR_THREADS 5 The number of threads created to monitor server connections.
+HPSS_SM_SRV QUEUE_SIZE 5 Request queue size used by the System Manager server interface.
+A default of five slots in the server interface request queue to be used when the server interface thread pool is completely full.
+The queue is used to hold RPC requests from servers until a thread is available to process the request. + Note that if the request queue has any entries in it, it means that all the threads in the server thread pool are busy and the SM response will be degraded.
 If this happens, then it would be good to increase the number of threads available to the server interface using the HPSS_SM_SRV_TPOOL_SIZE variable.
 Increasing the size of the queue will not help with performance.
 HPSS_SM_SRV TPOOL_SIZE 100 Thread pool size used by the System Manager server interface.
 If the thread pool is exhausted, then server RPC requests will be queued in the server RPC request queue to wait for a thread to become available.
 When the thread pool is exhausted, SM performance may be degraded.
 Increase this value if that is the case.
 Typically, one thread per HPSS server should be adequate, but a few extra wouldn't hurt.

-HPSS_SM_SRV MAX_CONNECTIONS 50 Number of HPSS server connections to maintain at once.
+Variable Defau lt value Functionality HPSS_SM_SRV MAX_CONNECTIONS 50 Number of HPSS server connections to maintain at once.
 If this number of connections is exceeded, then old connections will be closed to maintain this number of connections.

 The SM attempts to throttle the connection attempts to other servers.
 It will attempt to reconnect to each server every HPSS_SM_SRV_CONNECT_INTERVAL_MIN seconds until the number of failures for that server has reached HPSS_SM_SRV_CONNECT_FAIL_COUNT.
-After the failure count has been reached the SM will only try to reconnect to the server every HPSS_SM_SRV_CONNECT_INTERVAL_MAX seconds until a successful connection is made at which time the connection interval for the server will be set back to HPSS_SM_SRV_CONNECT_INTERVAL_MIN.
+After the failure count has been reached the SM will only try to reconnect to the server every HPSS_SM_SRV_CONNECT_INTERVAL_MAX seconds until a successful connection is made at which interval time the connection for the server will be set back to HPSS_SM_SRV_CONNECT_INTERVAL_MIN.